gtema/gtema.github.io/homeautomatization.md

 * Database configuration

 Up to now a local SQLite DB is used (app.SQLite).
 Surely not a production way.
+On Heroku PG is used.
 API contains init.py script, which creates the DB schema according to the configured connection and populates it with my "development" data.
 Feel free to modify it for your needs.

 * How to run tests